Mary Eberstadt: How the West Really Lost God (2013)

+Adam and Eve After the Pill (2012)

-Eberstadt also authored Adam and Eve After the Pill: Paradoxes of the Sexual Revolution, published in 2012.
-The book examines how the sexual revolution has produced widespread discontent among men and women, and has harmed the weakest members of society.
-Eberstadt explores the portrayal of the sexual revolution in pop culture voices, pinpointing "a wildly contradictory mix of chatter about how wonderful it is that women are now all liberated for sexual fun--and how mysteriously impossible it has become to find a good, steady, committed boyfriend at the same time."
+Eberstadt authored Adam and Eve After the Pill: Paradoxes of the Sexual Revolution, published in 2012.
+The book examines how, she stated, the sexual revolution has produced widespread discontent among men and women, and has harmed the weakest members of society.
+Eberstadt explores the portrayal of post-1960s norms in pop culture voices, pinpointing "a wildly contradictory mix of chatter about how wonderful it is that women are now all liberated for sexual fun--and how mysteriously impossible it has become to find a good, steady, committed boyfriend at the same time."
 A review in the Washington Times stated that "in this concise, elegantly written book, Eberstadt marries brilliant analytical power with wry wit" and called it "an enormous contribution to understanding both modern moral culture and the significance of current political debate."

+Home-Alone America

 Eberstadt's first book, Home-Alone America: The Hidden Toll of Day Care, Behavioral Drugs and Other Parent Substitutes, argued that separating children from family members at early ages is linked to childhood problems such as obesity and rising rates of mental and behavioral disorders.
 The book also connected these problems to popular culture, particularly as reflected in adolescent music (including the award-winning chapter, "Eminem is Right").
 R. Albert Mohler, president of the Southern Baptist Theological Seminary, called it "a book that should be read by every concerned parent, pastor, and policy maker."